Looking for a moderate day-hike close to Bran Castle? We suggest this lovely trail around the village of Moieciu de Sus.

-Moieciu de Sus is a resort village situated in the Rucar-Bran Pass, at the foot of the Bucegi Mountains, surrounded by hills and mountains of amazing natural beauty.
-It is located just 10 km from the Bran Castle and 40 km from the city of Brasov.
+Moieciu de Sus is a beautiful village in the Rucar-Bran Pass, right at the base of the Bucegi Mountains.
+It's surrounded by stunning hills and mountains and is only 10 km from Bran Castle and 40 km from the city of Brasov.

 - Length: 21 km

-- Parking: free parking on the side of the road
+- Parking: Free parking available on the side of the road

-- Closest accommodation unit: the guest houses in Moieciu de Sus
+- Closest Accommodation: Guest houses in Moieciu de Sus.

-All the photos in the article were taken on May 11th 2019.
-Even if it was nice and warm in Moieciu de Sus, above 1800 meters there was still plenty of snow on the trail.
+For a visual perspective, all the images showcased in the article were captured on May 11th, 2019.
+Interestingly, while Moieciu de Sus enjoyed a warm ambiance, areas above 1800 meters still had a generous blanket of snow on the trail.

 You can explore the map on the muntii-nostri.ro website from where you can also purchase paper maps in both Romanian and English.

 You can download the GPS track from the wikiloc.com website.
 Wikiloc is a nice app you can use for navigation.

 - Hiking Shoes: Ensure they're comfortable for the journey.